Become a confident, qualified English teacher with flexible online, classroom or mixed learning.

-So whether you’re looking for a TEFL job in teaching hotspots like Vietnam, Thailand and China, wanting to earn big in the Middle East, or searching positions online, our A-Z of TEFL job guides will quickly become your new favourite reference site.
+So whether you’re looking for a TEFL job in teaching hotspots like Vietnam, Thailand and South Korea, or searching positions online, our A-Z of TEFL job guides will quickly become your new favourite reference site.

 Not ready for a full-time TEFL job?

 When selecting a qualification to get a good TEFL job abroad, make sure you choose a TEFL Course provider who is regulated and accredited.
 At i-to-i, all of our TEFL Courses and Diplomas are regulated by Ofqual – the UK Government body responsible for ensuring qualifications are of the highest standard.
-We’re also accredited by the ODLQC (Open & Distance Learning Quality Council).
+Not only that, but they’re also DEAC-approved (the US government-regulated awarding bodies).
+Plus, to add to the list, we’re also accredited by the ODLQC (Open & Distance Learning Quality Council).
 When looking for a TEFL qualification, you’re likely to find companies and courses that are accredited, but there aren’t many who also have regulated qualifications – we’re one of them!

 Once qualified, in theory you can get a TEFL job in any country where English isn’t the native language.
 With almost 200 countries in the world, the world is ready and waiting for you to explore.
 It’s important to note that when it comes to teaching around the world, there are restrictions on working in certain countries due to visa stipulations.
 This isn’t to say you won’t be able to work wherever you choose, you’ll just need to check visa information before you start your TEFL job.